bwright70/Guide-to-Legos/Circles.md

 # Guide to 4x4

-If you're following along with the document change the Size Configuration to 4x4
+If you're following along with the document, change the Size Configuration to 4x4

 ### Lettuce Begin